 Game Information and Timing

-- A team meeting will be held at 8 am for the teams in the first round.
-With a subsequent team meeting for those teams in the second round at 11.30 am on Wednesday 26th June.
-A final team meeting will be held at 3.00 pm on Wednesday 26th June.
+- A team meeting will be held at 6.45 pm for the teams in the first round, with a subsequent team meeting for those teams in the second round at 9.45am on Thursday, 26th June.
+A final team meeting will be held at 1.45 pm on Thursday, 26th June for the remaining teams.

 - It is preferable to have all team members present; however, if this is not possible, at least one member of the team is to be present.

-- Ten men’s teams are entered, split into two pools of five, along with seven women’s teams.
+- Seven men’s teams are entered, along with five women’s teams.

-- All games will be played under WCF rules, including the no-tick rule.
+- All games will be played under WC rules, including the no-tick rule.

-- Teams are to start the Championship with four players as per WCF rules.
+- Teams are to start the Championship with four players as per WC rules.

 - First practice will commence at the scheduled start time stated on the draw.